 We want to create organizations and systems where people thrive.
 We want an environment where we can create valuable software people love, make money, and have fun together while doing it.
 For a team to be healthy in this way, we need to be able to talk about difficult subjects.
 If only it weren't so awkward! ...

 Effective pairing can increase creativity, energy, speed & quality.
 But on some teams, pairing is shunned, avoided, or just faked.
 Why do some thrive with pairing while others want nothing to do with it?
 How does coach-enforced pairing turn into something dry, distracted, imbalanced & ineffective?
 Join in an honest discussion & learn about which pairing styles drag teams down & what sort of pairing helps teams rock.

-Here are a few of our favorite episodes of Maitria's Geek Joy Podcast:
+Here are a few of our favorite episodes of Maitria's Geek Joy Podcast (with Alex as host):

 Here's where you can learn more about The Geek Joy Podcast.